-- 14. The Petitioner shall make payments in the aggregate amount of \$1,400,000.00 to the City for municipal infrastructure improvements, which amount shall be deemed to satisfy the Petitioner's obligation for inflow and infiltration (I&I) mitigation in accordance with Section 29-169 of the Revised Ordinances of Newton, Massachusetts, 2017 (hereinafter, "Revised Ordinances").
-Payments shall be made as follows: - a. \$700,000.00 at the first building permit for a residential building in the Project. - b. \$700,000.00 at the first residential unit occupancy permit (temporary or final) in the Project. - 15.
-The Petitioner shall make payments in the aggregate amount of \$1,300,000.00 to the City for offsite traffic mitigation or other neighborhood improvements in the areas of Lower Falls and Auburndale impacted by the Project.
+- 15. The Petitioner shall make payments in the aggregate amount of \$1,400,000.00 to the City for municipal infrastructure improvements, which amount shall be deemed to satisfy the Petitioner's obligation for inflow and infiltration (I&I) mitigation in accordance with Section 29-169 of the Revised Ordinances of Newton, Massachusetts, 2017 (hereinafter, "Revised Ordinances").
+Payments shall be made as follows: - a. \$700,000.00 at the first building permit for a residential building in the Project. - b. \$700,000.00 at the first dwelling unit certificate of occupancy (temporary or final) in the Project. - 16.
+The Petitioner shall make payments in the aggregate amount of \$1,300,000.00 to the City for off-site traffic mitigation or other neighborhood improvements in the areas of Lower Falls and Auburndale impacted by the Project.

 - a.
-The Petitioner's payments shall be made to a municipal account designated for such mitigation and improvements (hereinafter, the "Mitigation Fund") as follows - i. \$650,000.00 at the first building permit for a residential building in the Project. - ii. \$650,000.00 at the first residential unit occupancy permit (temporary or final) in the Project. - b.
+The Petitioner's payments shall be made to a municipal account designated for such mitigation and improvements (hereinafter, the "Mitigation Fund") as follows - i. \$650,000.00 at the first building permit for a residential building in the Project. - ii. \$650,000.00 at the first dwelling unit certificate of occupancy (temporary or final) in the Project. - b.
 The Mitigation Fund shall be appropriated only with the approval of the City Council and the Mayor in accordance with municipal finance law.
 Requests for expenditures from the Mitigation Fund may be made by a Community Improvement Group ("CIG"), to be established by the City Council in accordance with this Condition, or at the request of City officials.
 The CIG shall serve in an advisory role regarding any expenditure from the Mitigation Fund.
 All requests for expenditures made by the CIG shall be referred to the appropriate City Department for review.
 All expenditures from the Mitigation Fund shall require, in addition to the approval of the City Council, the approval of the City Department, or State agency, if any, that oversees the proposed improvement. - c.
 The City Council shall establish a five-member CIG composed of representatives from the Auburndale and Lower Falls neighborhoods.
 Any request for expenditures made by the CIG shall require a majority vote of a quorum of three members of the CIG, provided, however, that no vote shall be required when the CIG is providing advice to the City Council on a request for any expenditure from the Mitigation Fund by a party other than the CIG.
-The City Council may establish terms for the community members as well as additional procedural rules for the CIG, which shall be subject to the same laws and regulations as any other City board or commission. - 16.
+The City Council may establish terms for the community members as well as additional procedural rules for the CIG, which shall be subject to all applicable laws and regulations. - 17.
 The Petitioner shall make payments in the aggregate amount of \$1,500,000.00 to the City for improvements to the Williams Elementary School.
-The Petitioner's payments shall be made to a municipal account designated for improvements to the Williams School as follows: - a. \$750,000.00 at the first building permit for a residential building in the Project. - b. \$750,000.00 at the first residential unit occupancy permit (temporary or final) in the Project. - 17.
-As mitigation for the Project, subject to the conditions set forth below, the Petitioner shall design and construct the off-site trail connections and improvements set forth in and in accordance with the approved plans attached hereto as Exhibit B (hereinafter, the "Off-Site Trail Work") in an amount up to \$3,000,000.00.
+The Petitioner's payments shall be made to a municipal account designated for improvements to the Williams School as follows: - a. \$750,000.00 at the first building permit for a residential building in the Project. - b. \$750,000.00 at the first dwelling unit certificate of occupancy (temporary or final) in the Project. - 18.
+As mitigation for the Project, subject to the conditions set forth below, the Petitioner shall design, construct, and/or make payments for the off-site trail connections and improvements set forth in and in accordance with the plans entitled "Riverside Station Trail Network," dated April 9, 2020, as the same may be modified pursuant to the terms herein during the permitting process in an amount up to \$3,000,000.00.